chudur-budur/oemo/onsga2r/README.md

 ##### 7. Generate hypervolume comparison stat for one problem:

-Assuming `wfg` has already been compiled --
+Assuming `computehv` has already been compiled --
 ```shell
 	./sh/plothv.py experiments/ zdt1
 ```